 Anxiety can also turn into car sickness for some dogs.
 Or the dog may become anxious because he or she is feeling motion sick.
 Sometimes it is a bit of a chicken-and-egg scenario.
 But regardless, there are many reasons dogs suffer from car-related anxiety.
 Some of the most common include:

-Sometimes dogs learn car rides are unpleasant because they end up somewhere they didn’t want to go.
-Or if dogs have gotten car sick in the past, they may start to associate the car with feeling sick.
-Understandably, the dog is then more likely to be anxious in the car.
+- Previous bad experiences in the car—If dogs have gotten car sick in the past, they may start to associate the car with feeling sick.
+This can lead to anxiousness in the car.
 Dogs who have been in car accidents or other stressful situations are also more prone to feeling nervous the next time they ride in a vehicle.

-- Roads with sharp turns or curves that are taken too fast can make your dog feel unbalanced and unstable.
-Your dog may feel like he or she could fall over and get hurt at any moment.
+There are also physical features associated with car travel that can make a dog feel ill at ease.
+The air pressure changes that occur as you change elevation can be unfamiliar and scary to your dog.
+And roads with sharp turns or curves that are taken too fast can make your dog feel unbalanced and unstable.
+Your dog may worry he or she could fall over and get hurt at any moment.

 Dogs with nausea-inducing medical problems